onsi/ginkgo/docs/index.md

 As with coverage computation, these profiles will not generate a file if a suite includes programatically focused specs (see the discussion [above](#computing-coverage)).

 ## Ginkgo and Gomega Patterns
 So far we've introduced and described the majority of Ginkgo's capabilities and building blocks.
-Hopefully the previous chapters have helped give you a mental model for how Ginkgo specs are written and run.
+Hopefully, the previous chapters have helped give you a mental model for how Ginkgo specs are written and run.

 In this chapter we'll switch gears and illustrate common patterns for how Ginkgo's building blocks can be put together to solve for real-world problems.
 Since Ginkgo and Gomega are so often paired this chapter will assume that you are using both together - as you'll see, the combination can unlock some powerful, and expressive, testing patterns.